Assistant Professor of Spanish

 The major in Spanish consists of nine courses and a comprehensive examination or, with faculty approval, a senior thesis.
 The Spanish Comprehensive Exam consists of two parts: 1) a Standardized Proficiency Exam that assesses students' mastery of the four language skills (speaking, listening, reading, and writing) and 2) an individualized content-based language product intended for an outside audience.
 Students who are exempt from the two-semester general education language requirement must complete eight courses above the 102 level plus the comprehensive exam or senior thesis.

 - At least one 400 level course

 All courses must be completed with a grade of C- or better.
 All 300/400 level courses fulfill the Humanities requirement for general education.

+Many Spanish majors continue their study of language at the graduate level.
 Proficiency in a modern language and knowledge of its literature and cultural context will increase employablility and opportunities for graduate study and will prepare students for our increasingly global society.
-Many of our majors continue the study of language at the graduate level.
-Language majors pursue a variety of careers in education, law, government, social work, journalism, and business.
+Our majors pursue a variety of careers in education, law, government, social work, journalism, and business.

 The minor in Spanish consists of five courses.
 Students who are exempt from the two-semester general education language requirements must complete four courses above the 102 level.
 Native speakers must complete four courses at the 300/400 level.

 Minors who transfer credit (from the U.S. or abroad) are required to take at least one advanced Spanish course at Eckerd.